education

 If you are a teaching assistant, your job security is among the strongest in the education sector.
 That said, building familiarity with educational technology will make you even more valuable.
 Learn to use adaptive learning platforms, digital assessment tools, and classroom management software.
 These tools will not replace you — they will amplify your effectiveness.

 If you are considering this career, the fundamentals are encouraging.
 Every school needs adults who can connect with children, and no AI system is close to replicating that capability.
-The pay remains modest, with a median annual wage around ,000, but the job stability and the deeply human nature of the work make it a career that will endure the AI revolution largely unchanged.
+The pay remains modest, but the job stability and the deeply human nature of the work make it a career that will endure the AI revolution largely unchanged.

 Update History